 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 The weather in November-December is generally dry with clear skies but be prepared for a slight chance of rain or snow.
-Temperatures can vary greatly throughout Bhutan, so be prepared for both cold and hot temperatures.
+Temperatures can vary greatly throughout Bhutan, so come prepared.
 Expect daytime temperatures in the 50s°F (10°C) at higher altitudes to the 70s°F (21°C) at lower altitudes in the southern region.
 Expect early morning and nighttime temperatures around 10 to 40°F (-12 to 4°C) at higher altitudes to the 50s°F (10°C) at lower altitudes in the southern region.

 You will visit high elevations; your overnights at these high elevations range from about 4,500ft at Punakha and Yongkhola to about 9,500ft at Phobjikha.
-Most walks are under a mile with some up to 2mi at a slow pace with stops to observe wildlife.
-The most strenuous activity is the optional hike up to the Tiger’s Nest Monastery (10,240ft).
+Most walks are less than 1mi with some up to 2mi at a slow pace with stops to observe wildlife.
+The most strenuous walk is the optional hike up to the Tiger’s Nest Monastery (10,240ft).
 Most of the trail is steep with switchbacks or stairs, but you can stop halfway at a viewpoint and decide if you want to continue or just enjoy the view from there.
-The hike up and back can take about 3–4 hours depending on your pace and how much time you spend at the monastery.
+The hike up and back can take about 3 to 4 hours depending on your pace and how much time you spend at the monastery.

-Flights we book for you: The round-trip flights between Bangkok, Thailand and Paro, Bhutan; we’ll add the flight cost to your final trip balance.
+Flights we book for you: The round-trip flights between Bangkok and Paro; we’ll add the flight cost to your final trip balance.
 The one-way flight between Bumthang and Paro is included in the trip cost.

 The Kingdom of Bhutan is the size of Switzerland, nestled between Tibet and India, and is truly one of Earth’s most remote countries.
-Over 60% of the country is still forested with farms dotting the countryside.
+More than 60% of the country is still forested with farms dotting the countryside.
 Bhutan has 20 peaks over 23,000ft, a wonderful place to photograph stunning mountain scenery, while also seeing spectacular birds and charming mammals.
-The Buddhist philosophy of respect for all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan’s unique culture and traditions have maintained an environment where wildlife flourishes.
+The Buddhist philosophy respecting all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan’s unique culture and traditions have maintained an environment where wildlife flourishes.

 Until recently, Bhutan’s remoteness, steep terrain, and tightly controlled tourism ensured that its incredible beauty and fascinating people remained known only to a few.
 Bhutan was closed to outsiders until 1960; its first roads were built in 1961 and no tourists were officially permitted until 1974.
 Bhutan is a developing country, yet its unique agrarian Buddhist culture is still intact.
 You will encounter red-robed monks and herders with their cows or yaks on the road along with vehicles.

 All lodges and hotels have electricity and private bathrooms with showers and flush toilets.
-Lodging throughout the trip is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations.
+Lodging throughout the trip is comfortable and ranges from deluxe hotels to simple and rustic lodges in remote locations; some may have only a squat toilet.
 All have the architectural style characteristic of Bhutan and many have beautiful grounds and/or views to take in.